necrux/Brown-Bag/README.md

 1. Grab the troubleshooting cloud-init script for RHEL 6 or 7 from the cloud-init repo: https://github.com/necrux/cloud-init
 2. Modify the cloud-init script with your user specific data: ```grep __[a-z-]*__ rhel*_troubleshooting```
-3. Use the Nova client or supernova to create a server with your modified cloud-init script.
+3. Use the Nova or Supernova client to create a server with your modified cloud-init script.
 4. Once the server comes online make certain the cloud-init script completes **before** proceeding further: ```tail -f /var/log/cloud-init-output.log```
 5. After cloud-init completes you can initialize the environment: ```bash /root/brown-bag/initialize_environment.sh```
 6. Depending on how you answered the questions presented in step 5 you *may* need to configure either DNS or your hosts file.